haseeb-heaven/code-interpreter/README.md

 ## 🌟 **Features**

-- 🚀 Code Execution: Open-Code-Interpreter can execute the code generated from your instructions.
+- 🚀 Code Execution: Code-Interpreter can execute the code generated from your instructions.

 - 💾 Code Save/Update: It has the ability to save the generated code for future use and edit the code if needed on the fly using **advanced editor**.